Hepatitis B vaccine: Blood-derived vaccine

 During the next few years, a series of human and primate observations by scientists including Maurice Hilleman (who was responsible for vaccines at Merck), S. Krugman, R. Purcell, P. Maupas, and others provided additional support for the vaccine.
 In 1980, the results of the first field trial were published by W. Szmuness and his colleagues in New York City.

 The American microbiologist/vaccinologist Maurice Hilleman at Merck used three treatments (pepsin, urea and formaldehyde) of blood serum together with rigorous filtration to yield a product that could be used as a safe vaccine.
-Hilleman hypothesized that he could make an HBV vaccine by injecting patients with hepatitis B surface protein.
+Hilleman hypothesized that he could make an hepatitis B virus vaccine by injecting patients with hepatitis B surface protein.
 In theory, this would be very safe, as these excess surface proteins lacked infectious viral DNA.
 The immune system, recognizing the surface proteins as foreign, would manufacture specially shaped antibodies, custom-made to bind to, and destroy, these proteins.
-Then, in the future, if the patient were infected with HBV, the immune system could promptly deploy protective antibodies, destroying the viruses before they could do any harm.
+Then, in the future, if the patient were infected with hepatitis B virus, the immune system could promptly deploy protective antibodies, destroying the viruses before they could do any harm.

 Hilleman collected blood from gay men and intravenous drug users—groups known to be at risk for viral hepatitis.
 This was in the late 1970s when HIV was yet unknown to medicine.
 In addition to the sought-after hepatitis B surface proteins, the blood samples likely contained HIV.
 Hilleman devised a multistep process to purify this blood so that only the hepatitis B surface proteins remained.
 Every known virus was killed by this process, and Hilleman was confident that the vaccine was safe.

 The first large-scale trials for the blood-derived vaccine were performed on gay men, due to their high-risk status.
 Later, Hilleman's vaccine was falsely blamed for igniting the AIDS epidemic.
 (See Wolf Szmuness) But, although the purified blood vaccine seemed questionable, it was determined to have indeed been free of HIV.
 The purification process had destroyed all viruses—including HIV.
 The vaccine was approved in 1981.